-For students matriculating in 2016, students must successfully complete all Stage I coursework and be promoted to Stage II by the AAC prior to taking USMLE Step 1.
-Students have until September 1 of Stage II to take Step 1 and may begin clinical rotations before taking for the exam.
-Students may complete up to 2 clinical rotations before taking Step 1.

-For students matriculating in 2017 and beyond, students must successfully complete all Stage I coursework and be promoted to Stage II by the AAC prior to taking USMLE Step 1.
+For students matriculating in 2017 and beyond, students must successfully complete all Stage 1 coursework and be promoted to Stage 2 by the AAC prior to taking USMLE Step 1.
 Students will be enrolled in a non-credit Board Preparation Course to maintain full-time status.
+Students are required to sit for Step 1 prior to starting clerkships.

+Step 1 Delay

-Students are expected to sit for Step 1 prior to Stage 2 Kick-Off.
-Under extenuating circumstances students may request an extension up to the end of the first 12-week pod, and will require approval of the Associate Dean for Student Affairs or designee, followed by review by the AAC.
-Requests should be submitted to the Associate Dean for Student Affairs or designee.
-An extension beyond the first 12 week pod may result in a need for a formal review course and an extended leave of absence.
+Only under extenuating circumstances students may request an extension of up to 6 weeks beyond Kickoff.
+The student must first meet with the learning specialist and with the Assistant Dean of Student affairs or designee for approval.
+All extensions must be reviewed by the AAC.
+Requests should be submitted in writing to the Assistant Dean for Student Affairs.
+An extension beyond 6 weeks may result in a need for a formal review course and an extended leave of absence.
+This extension likely will impact the student's graduation date.
 The AAC will review the student's individual situation and make a recommendation.
-If a formal review course (e.g. Kaplan) is recommended, it is the student's responsibility to register for the course.
+If a formal review course (e.g. Kaplan) is recommended, it is the student's responsibility to register and pay for the course.
+All students must attend Kickoff, regardless of any approved delay.
+Step 1 delays likely result in issues in clerkship placement, and students will not be guaranteed lottery preferences.